Jeremy Kalin: Early life, education, and career

 Kalin was born in St. Louis Park, Minnesota and grew up in Sioux City, Iowa.
 He graduated from Minneapolis South High School in Minneapolis.
 He attended the University of Minnesota, graduating with a B.F.A. in ceramics in 1996.
 From 2001 to 2003 he did graduate study in architecture and planning at the University of New Mexico in Albuquerque.
 Kalin was the sole proprietor of JNK Studio from 1995 to 2004 and also taught at Watershed High School in Minneapolis from 1996 to 2000.

 Minnesota House of Representatives

-Kalin was first elected in 2006 and reelected in 2008.
+Kalin was first elected in 2006 and re-elected in 2008.
 He was a member of the House State and Local Government Operations Reform, Technology and Elections Committee, and also served on the Finance subcommittees for the Energy Finance and Policy Division and the State Government Finance Division, and on the State and Local Government Operations Reform, Technology and Elections Subcommittee for the Local Government Division.

 On March 2, 2010, he announced that he would not seek a third term.